 By 1992, she was acquired by the Foss Maritime Company of Seattle, Washington.
 Where she was renamed as the Benjamin Foss.

-In 2013, the was acquired by Cook Inlet Tug and Barge Incorporated.
+In 2012, the was acquired by Cook Inlet Tug and Barge Incorporated.
 Where she was renamed as the Nordic Wind.

-In 2012, Cook Inlet Tug and Barge Incorporated was acquired by Foss Marine Holdings of Seattle, Washington.
+In 2013, Cook Inlet Tug and Barge Incorporated was acquired by Foss Marine Holdings of Seattle, Washington.
 Where the tug retained her name.

 In 2015, Foss Marine Holdings renamed the tug as the Benjamin Foss.

-Powered by two, CaterpillarD-398 diesel engines.
+Originally powered by two, CaterpillarD-398 diesel engines.
 With CAT 7261 reduction gears, at a ratio of 4.65:1.
 Turning two, 76(in) by 76(in), fixed pitch, propellers.
 Mounted in kort nozzles, with flanking rudders.
-She is a twin screw tug, rated at 2,379 horsepower.
+She was a twin screw tug, rated at 2,379 horsepower.

-The tug's capacities are 21,189 gallons of fuel, and 3,900 gallons of potable water.
+The tug's capacities are 23,500 gallons of fuel, 395 gallons of lube oil, 450 gallons of hydraulic oil, and 4,000 gallons of potable water.

 Her towing equipment consists of and INTERcon SD-150, single drum, towing winch.
 Outfitted with 2,000(ft) of 1.5(in) towing wire.
 As well as a Foss MK 2, bow winch.
 Outfitted with 150(ft) of 1.125(in) towing wire.